-We have audited the financial report of Queensland Police Union of Employees (the reporting unit) which comprises the statement of financial position as at 31 December 2019, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, the Accounting Officer's certificate and the statement by members of the Committee.
+We have audited the financial report of Queensland Police Union of Employees (the Entity), which comprises the statement of financial position as at 31 December 2020, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and the declaration by Committee of Management.

-In our opinion the accompanying financial report of Queensland Police Union of Employees presents fairly, in all material respects the reporting unit's financial position as at 31 December 2019 and of its financial performance and its cash flows for the year then ended in accordance with Tier 1 reporting requirements of the Australian Accounting Standards and any other requirements imposed by these Reporting Guidelines or Part 11 of Chapter 12 of the Industrial Relations Act 2016.
+In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Queensland Police Union of Employees as at 31 December 2020, and its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and any other requirements imposed by these Reporting Guidelines or Part 11 of Chapter 12 of the Industrial Relations Act 2016.